framps/raspiBackupDoc/en/src/faq.md

 During the restore of a backup, the PARTUUID of the original system is reused for the partitions. the partitions is used again.
-If this restored system is mounted on the original system, the PARTUUIDs appear twice and there will usually be usually cause problems when booting the original system.
-For these cases there is the option `-updateUUIDs` when restoring, so that the same PARTUUID is not used on the restored system. is not used on the restored system.
-As of release 0.6.9, a new PARTUUID is always new PARTUUID is always generated.
+If this restored system is mounted on the original system, the PARTUUIDs appear twice and there will usually be problems when booting the original system.
+For these cases there is the option `-updateUUIDs` when restoring, so that the same PARTUUID is not used on the restored system.
+As of release 0.6.9, a new PARTUUID is always generated.
 If you do not want this, you must use the option `-updateUUIDs-` this must be switched off.

 <a name="faq56"></a>
 ### 56) How can I start *raspiBackup* automatically on an unsupported system?

-To do this, the file /etc/systemd/system/raspiBackup.service must be changed must be changed:
+To do this, the file /etc/systemd/system/raspiBackup.service must be changed:

 Change the line ExecStart=/usr/local/bin/raspiBackup.sh to